Vishal007M/Book_Assignment/README.md

 PDF Book Viewer

-•	Using Material Designs card view, buttons
+•	Using Material Designs like - card view, buttons

 •	Using PDF Renderer for viewing Pdf Files